 Pro Tip:

-To make your thank-you emails more effective, try adding a referral link.
-This simple addition can benefit your business.
-Here’s how:
+To make your thank-you emails even more effective, try adding a referral link.
+Here’s why this marketing automation example works:

 - Encourage sharing: A referral link motivates happy customers to recommend your business to others.